Happy-Ferret/singletron/README.md

 }
 ```

-Returns a promise that resolves if it connected to an existing server.
+Returns a promise that resolves if connected to an existing server.

-When connected, the handler will receive an object with two properties:
+On success, the `then()` handler will receive an object with two properties:

 - `client` is an instance of `node-ipc`.
   - `client.emit( eventName, data )`
   - `client.on( eventName, (data, socket) => {} )`
-- `config` is an object that the server sent upon handshake
+- `config` is an object that the server sent
   - `id` - server ID
-  - `versions.node`
-  - `versions.chrome`
-  - `versions.electron`
+  - `versions` - `{ node, chrome, electron }`

 It's up to the app how to negotiate with the server.
 In the example above, the client requests to open a new window with its `index.html`, then quits when it's loaded.